wso2/docs-choreo-dev/en/docs/deploy/deploy-a-containerized-choreo-component.md

     - If you want to make changes to the build configurations you previously defined, follow these steps:<br/> 1.
 Click the **Build Configurations** card in the **Build Area** section.<br/> 2.
 Make the required changes in the **Build Configurations** pane.<br/> 3.
 Click **Save**.<br/>
           ![Update build configurations](../assets/img/byoc/update-build-configurations.png){.cInlineImage-threeQuarter}<br/><br/>

     - When you create a Ballerina component, Choreo will allow you to develop it and define variables for which you can provide values when you deploy it.
 However, when you bring your own non-Ballerina component, the system runs the build via the Dockerfile.
-If you want to define configurable values before deploying, you can configure them in the DevOps Portal.
-For more information, see [DevOps Portal - Configurations and secrets](../devops/devops-portal.md#configurations-and-secrets)
+If you want to define configurable values before deploying, you can configure them in the Configs and Secrets section under the Deploy view.
+For more information, see [managing configurations and secrets](./devops/configs-and-secrets.md)

 You have successfully added a Dockerfile-based REST API component from a Dockerfile.
 Now let's build and deploy it.